Asherman syndrome is the formation of scar tissue in the uterine cavity. The problem most often develops after uterine surgery.

 You may need to take antibiotics if there is an infection.

-The stress of illness can often be helped by joining a support group where members share common experiences and problems.
+The stress of illness can often be helped by joining a support group.
+In such groups, members share common experiences and problems.

-Asherman syndrome can be cured with surgery.
+Asherman syndrome can often be cured with surgery.
 Sometimes more than one procedure will be necessary.

 Women who are infertile because of Asherman syndrome may be able to have a baby after treatment.
 Successful pregnancy depends on the severity of Asherman syndrome and the difficulty of the treatment.
 Other factors that affect fertility and pregnancy may also be involved.